Levoyage/Employee-Management-Application/README.md

 # Employee Management System Project

 Welcome to the Employee Management System project!
 This project is aimed at providing an efficient solution for managing employees and departments within an organization.
-Below is an overview of the project and its functionalities.
+Below is an overview of the project and its functionalities.(You can find the page previews in the "Frontend Preview" folder.)

 ## Project Overview